alexice/template-scala-parallel-svd-item-similarity/README.md

 ## Engine parameters

-This example has three parameters to tune.
+This example has four parameters to tune.
 The main is __dimensions__, this parameter should be less or equal to min(number of items, item vector dimension) and represents dimensionality of the space we are projecting our vectorized items.
 This parameter should be chosen so that our model could grasp the data (similarity between items) from one side and were not very excessive from the other side.
+After training algorithm outputs top singular values and the worst case estimation of captured variability of data.
+Worst case estimation is obtained with supposition that all the left singular values (which are not calculated) are equal to the smallest one, the closer to 100% this value is the better.

 The two other parameters are __yearWeight__ and __durationWeight__.
 They represent weight of numeric attributes year and duration respectively.
 These